WatadaShingo/tsunami-1d/README.md

 # tsunami-1d
+Functionality of MATLAB and Python directories are the same.
+Running either a Matplab code or a Python code generates text data files that are used in phase-correction directory.
-Please read MATLAB/0README.txt and phase-correction/0README.txt, and follow the instructions.
+Please read MATLAB/0README.txt or Python/0README.txt.
+Also read phase-correction/0README.txt and follow the instructions.

 Impatient readers may start with phase-correction/0README.txt